Kong/kongponents/docs/components/popover.md

 ## Slots

-- `Default` There is a main slot that takes in the element you want the popover to be triggered over.
+- `default` There is a main slot that takes in the element you want the popover to be triggered over.

 ```vue
 <KPop title="Cool header">